-The State Legislature should consider pursuing legislation to unify state-defined eligibility requirements across all low-income utility assistance programs under the CPUC's regulatory authority.
+• The LIOB recommends the State Legislature pursue legislation to unify state-defined eligibility requirements across all low-income utility assistance programs under the CPUC's regulatory authority and align to other public assistance programs under the jurisdiction of Health and Human Services to the greatest extent possible.

-Enrollment Practices and SystemsStreamlined Enrollment and Data Sharing
+Streamlined Enrollment and Data Sharing

-The CPUC should consider establishing a legal and technology framework to facilitate the crosssystem sharing of energy, water, and telecommunication customer data between utility administrators to streamline enrollment, and improve program marketing and outreach and program evaluation

-- The CPUC should undertake efforts to evaluate the feasibility for expanding the Concurrent Application System (CAS) platform (developed pursuant to SB 1208 section 2H) to the full suite of low-income utility assistance programs under the CPUC's regulatory authority. - The CPUC should consider establishing categorical eligibility across all programs under the purview of SB 1208, in accordance with applicable federal rules and guidelines. - Leverage the Universal Application System (UAS) Working Group's recommendations to inform the development of a technology and data sharing roadmap to guide the implementation of a singleapplication system for CPUC energy, water, and telecommunications programs and leverage the Statewide Verification Hub to advance the functionality of the CAS to provide expedited eligibility verification. - The CPUC should establish a data sharing agreement with California Department of Social Services CDSS-to leverage the use of non-personal identifiable information from California Statewide Automate Welfare System (CalSAWS) to perform robust analysis of program participation rates of ESA, CARE, FERA, and Lifelinethe CPUC income-qualified programs and identify underserved geographic areas where co-marketing and program coordination efforts can target.
+- The CPUC should consider, pursuing through an appropriate procedural mechanism, establishing a legal and technology framework to facilitate the cross-system sharing of energy, water, and telecommunication customer data between utility company administrators for purposes of providing streamlined enrollment, improving program marketing and outreach, and program evaluation. - The Universal Application System (UAS) Working Group's Recommendations Report offers a roadmap for pursuing a universal application for CARE, FERA, and ESA programs, with the ability to expand to other income-qualified programs.
+The CPUC should undertake efforts to evaluate the feasibility for expanding and extending use of the Concurrent Application System (CAS) platform to the full suite of low-income utility assistance programs under the CPUC's regulatory authority. - The CPUC should consider establishing categorical eligibility across all programs under the purview of SB 1208 through an appropriate procedural mechanism, and in accordance with applicable federal rules and guidelines. - Leverage the UAS Working Group recommendations to inform the development of a technology and data sharing roadmap to guide the implementation of a single-application system for CPUC energy, water, and telecommunications customer assistance programs and identify means to leverage use of the SVH to advance the functionality of the CAS to provide expedited eligibility verification of program assistance application submissions.